 - Abide by safety rules, policies and regulations recognizing any unsafe conditions and correcting them.

-Instruct others in occupational practices and procedures for respiratory care.
+- Instruct others in occupational practices and procedures.

 - Supervise the work of entry-level practitioners.